 Palm Beach County is the third most populous county in the State of Florida.
 The real estate and construction industries comprise the mainstays of the County's economic base.
 The Department's service area continues to reflect primarily residential customers, plus some commercial and light industrial services.
-The recovering real estate market and construction industry have caused unemployment to decrease to a rate of 5.0% from 5.9% for 2015 and 2014 respectively below the ten-year averages of 7.3% and 7.3%, and also contributed to a slow growth rate in dwelling units for the Department's service area to a rate of 0.8% for both 2015 and 2014, respectively - slightly above the five-year averages of 0.4% and 0.5%.
-These factors, accompanied by inflation and water restrictions imposed by the South Florida Water Management District, have impacted the Department financially.
+The recovering real estate market and construction industry have caused unemployment to decrease to a rate of 4.8% from 5.0% for 2016 and 2015 respectively below the ten-year averages of 7.1% and 7.3%, and also contributed to a slow growth rate in dwelling units for the Department's service area to a rate of 0.8% for both 2016 and 2015, respectively - slightly above the five-year averages of 0.7% and 0.4%.
+These factors, accompanied by inflation and water restrictions imposed by the South Florida Management District, have impacted the Department financially.

-To offset the impact of these factors, the Department has implemented several costcutting measures.
-Through these efforts and the implementation of rate indexing, cash reserves as of September 30, 2015 and 2014, were 160% and 168%, respectively, of annual operating expenses net of depreciation and amortization and exceeded the minimum benchmark of 25%.
-The Department's aggressive turn-off policy continues to yield positive results as bad debt expense for 2015 and 2014 was 0.07% and 0.04%, respectively, compared with the five-year averages of 0.3% and 0.4% for 2015 and 2014 respectively.
+To offset the impact of these factors, the Department has implemented several cost-cutting measures.
+Through these efforts and the implementation of rate indexing, cash reserves as of September 30, 2016 and 2015, were 160% and 160%, respectively, of annual operating expenses net of depreciation and amortization and exceeded the minimum benchmark of 25%.
+The Department's aggressive turn-off continues to yield positive results as bad debt expense for 2016 and 2015 was 0.02% and 0.07%, respectively, compared with the five-year averages of 0.2% and 0.3% for 2016 and 2015 respectively.
 These numbers are well within industry standards.
 Expenses are expected to continue to be subject to upward pressure from increased fuel and electricity costs, and growth is expected to remain at current levels.
-These factors were considered when preparing the Department's budget for fiscal year 2016.
+These factors were considered when preparing the Department's budget for fiscal year 2017.
 The budget forecasts that revenues will continue to be sufficient to fund operating expenses, debt service, a portion of the Department's capital projects expenditures, and sufficient reserves.